ATScriptDev/ATScript/README.md

 Project is planned to be finished in 12 month from work start.

+PROJECT IS IN DEVELOPMENT NOW AND SOURCE CODE IS NOT YET COMPLETED!

 Crowdfunding for that project: BURST-WCGB-F4SG-VKLG-GV3C4

 You can also donate: BURST-FAB6-RXH7-CHA3-FWUVH